Abdulqasem-Bakhshi/verified-commits-github/README.md

 # How To Find The GPG Installation File?
-1. Open Command Prompt (Preferrably run as administrator)
+1. Open Command Prompt (Preferably as an administrator)
 2. Write **"where gpg"**